-- the alarming extent of closure of gold mines and precious metal mines in recent years? - And, as concerning, the abandoning of plans to proceed with new exploitation ventures of precious metals? - And, more concerning still, the possible closure of more mines due to enforced rationing of electricity supply?!
+- the alarming extent of closure of gold mines and precious metal mines in recent years? - And, as concerning, the abandoning of plans to proceed with new exploitation ventures of precious metals? - And, more concerning still, the possible closure of more mines due to enforced Black Economic Empowerment and crippling rationing of electricity supply?!